 Morning Fresh’s powder comes in a 1kg bottle, which will reportedly take care of up to 50 washes per pack.
 The powder is also biodegradable and dermatologically tested, apparently making it ideal for those with sensitive skin.
 The Gel comes in a 450ml packet, which will able to get you through up to 18 washes per pack, but also includes a built-in rinse aid to ensure no residue is left behind at the end of the wash.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used detergent (tablets, liquid, gel, powder) for their dishwasher in the last six months – in this case, 1,520 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used detergents (tablets, liquid/gel or powder) for their dishwasher in the last 6 months (Note: this is for usage in a dishwasher only) – in this case, 1,452 people.

 Appliances - March 9th